Programs for Teens and Young Women

-Being in your late teens and 20’s can be filled with many changes and transitions.
+Being in your late teens and 20s can be filled with many changes and transitions.
 Our individual therapy supports young women through the different stages of growth that young adulthood brings.

-Early Career Professionals, Graduate Students, or Recent College Grads — Women’s Process Group: This group provides a supportive space to collaborate with other women from diverse backgrounds who wish to find more balance in their lives.
+Walk Your Path: For college seniors and recent grads, graduate students, and early career professionals: this group provides a supportive space to collaborate with other women from diverse backgrounds who wish to find more balance in their lives.
 Participants explore their many roles and learn to cope with the intersections of career, culture, relationships, academics and family.
 This group also helps women navigate different paths and find confidence in making big life decisions.

 Young Women’s Dialectical Behavioral Therapy (DBT) Program: This is a Comprehensive DBT program that “adheres” to the highly structured model researched by Dr. Marsha Linehan.
 This program is mindfulness-based and skills-oriented.
 It aims to equip young women in learning skills for regulating their emotions.
 We provide individual DBT therapy, a DBT skills group, and phone coaching as part of this comprehensive program.